Stuycs-K/project03-final-09-avrahamig/DEVLOG.md

 ### 2025-1-13 - Sentences Edited
 I wrote a function that edits the sentence by the mode/difficulty amount of characters.
 I also wrote the client side of the code.
 Currently, it doesn't switch the client-child every time, which is the hardest part of the project.
 However, without that, the basic code works.

+### 2025-1-14 - In between rounds works
+I dealt with the toughest part, slightyl changing my strategy.
+Instead of redoing handshakes, I did a lot of parent-child pipe communication stuff, with unnamed pipes both ways.
+This is in a "rotating" branch.
+I made the randomness actually random.
+The core stuff is nearly done.
+Lastly, I laid the groundwork on an expansion.